 Management has responsibility for establishing and maintaining adequate internal control over financial reporting.
 Internal control over financial reporting is a process designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external reporting purposes in accordance with accounting principles generally accepted in the United States.
 Because of its inherent limitations, internal control over financial reporting may not prevent or detect misstatements.
 Management has assessed the effectiveness of the Company's internal control over financial reporting as of January 31, 2024.
 In making its assessment, management has utilized the criteria set forth by the Committee of Sponsoring Organizations ("COSO") of the Treadway Commission in Internal Control-Integrated Framework (2013).
 Management concluded that based on its assessment, Walmart's internal control over financial reporting was effective as of January 31, 2024.
+The Company's internal control over financial reporting as of January 31, 2024.
+The Company's internal control over financial reporting as of January 31, 2024.
+The Company's internal control over financial reporting as of January 31, 2024.
+The Company's internal control over financial reporting as of January 31, 2024.
+The Company's internal control over financial reporting as of January 31, 2024.
 The Company's internal control over financial reporting as of January 31, 2024, has been audited by Ernst & Young LLP as stated in their report which appears herein.